 The G5 includes Intel’s latest i7 processor and Nvidia’s GeForce GTX 1650.
 It comes with 8GB of RAM, a 256GB NVMe SSD, and a 1TB HDD out of the box, all of which are upgradeable.
-The laptop features a pretty decent 60WHr battery and includes an audio jack, an HDMI port, a Thunderbolt 3 compatible USB-C port, three USB 3.1 ports, an SD card reader, and an ethernet port.
+The laptop features a pretty decent 60WHr battery and includes an audio jack, HDMI port, Thunderbolt 3 compatible USB-C port, three USB 3.1 ports, SD card reader, and an ethernet port.

-The design of the G5 is reminiscent of Alienware laptops without the Alienware price-tag.
+The design is reminiscent of Alienware laptops without the Alienware price-tag.
 Though the chassis looks great, where the G5 truly disappoints is the display.
 It has a 15.6-inch 1080p 60Hz display, but the color accuracy is beyond lacking.
 Though this is perfectly fine for gaming, don’t pick up the G5 expecting to do professional-level design, photo, or video work.